A Tribute to Haitian Soldiers for Heroism in the American Revolution

 that Haiti was a part of the effort to liberate America and that they

-,” Celestin said.
+came here as free men, not as slaves,” Celestin said.
 “We hope this country will recognize this.”

 Haitian capital of Port-au-Prince.
 “All the Haitians who have gone to school know about it from the history books.”